 Don’t assume the terms that the landlord gives you are set in stone.
 You can hire a law firm to negotiate on the security deposits, automatic renewal, and base rent.

-Book a consultation with one of our commercial lease lawyers in Toronto below.
+Book a Lease Consultation with one of our commercial lease lawyers in Toronto below.
 If you pick a time and date, the lawyer can call you directly at that time.
 Our lawyers are in Toronto, but can use Skype to work with you regardless of where you are in Ontario.

 Negotiate a Commercial Lease